isaacarnault/aws-ec2/EC2_AWS.md

 </p>
 </details>

 - Now you are about to create a key pair to securely `SSH` into your instance.
-Select "Create a new key pair", name it as you want then "Download Key Pair".
+Select `Create a new key pair`, name it as you want then `Download Key Pair`.
 This should download a .pem file.
 Mine is MYKP1.pem.

 - Create a new folder named "SSH" on your "Desktop", then move the .pem file to the newly created folder.

-- Change the permissions to .pem file, ie: $ chmod 400 MYKP1.pem.<br>
+- Change the permissions to .pem file, ie: `$ chmod 400 MYKP1.pem`.<br>

-- Connect to your `EC2` instance using your `IPv4 Public IP Address` provided by your `EC2` instance: $ ssh ec2-user@myipv4.public.address -i MYKP1.pem.
+- Connect to your `EC2` instance using your `IPv4 Public IP Address` provided by your `EC2` instance: `$ ssh ec2-user@myipv4.public.address -i MYKP1.pem`.
 Then type "yes" when prompted by the `CLI`.
 See screenshot below if everything worked fine.<br>

 Now, you should be connected to your `EC2` instance through `SSH`.<br>